learn-co-curriculum/dsc-web-scraping-in-practice/README.md

 Now that you have the master container with all of the books of interest, you can then search within this smaller block to extract the relevant information.
-If you take a look at the preview above, you should see that each of the books is referenced twice: first as a simple link via an `a` tage and then again nested within an `h3` tag.
-You could therefore select all of the `a` tags and simply extract every other block of code, although this could be brittle and prone to error.
-A more reliable method therefore might by to select only the `img` tags or only the `h3` tags.
+If you take a look at the preview above, you should see that each of the books is referenced twice: first as a simple link via an `a` tag and then again nested within an `h3` tag.
+You could, therefore, select all of the `a` tags and simply extract every other block of code, although this could be brittle and prone to error.
+A more reliable method would be to select only the `img` tags or only the `h3` tags.
 As you are starting to see, web scraping is a back and forth process of investigating a page and generalizing its structure.

-Generally this is best done with a little trial and error: make a selection, preview it, and continue slicing down until you have what you're after.
+Generally, this is best done with a little trial and error: make a selection, preview it, and continue slicing down until you have what you're after.

 ```python